© Robin Rankin Willis

 The facts in brief

 Two simple facts establish that the Robert Rankin who wrote a will and died in 1795 in Guilford County – call him “Robert d.
 1795” – was not Old Robert.
 First, the dates for the records of Buffalo Presbyterian Church show that Old Robert died long before 1795.
 Second, records concerning the George Rankin who was named as a son in the will of Robert d.
 1795 establish that George the devisee was alive and well after 1795.
-He was not a George who had died thirty-five years earlier.
+He was not the George who had died thirty-five years earlier.

 When did Robert with wife Rebecca die?
 Answer: circa 1770, definitely by 1773